Blacktooth04/Lexer_And_Parser/README.md

 # Lexer_And_Parser
+It's not perfect, but it's what I was able to accomplish.
+I'm pleased with the results, I made a 100 on the assignment.
+I learned a lot about compilers during these few weeks.

+ASSIGNMENT:
 The first programming project involves writing a program that parses, using recursive descent, a GUI definition language defined in an input file and generates the GUI that it defines.
 The grammar for this language is defined below:

 gui ::=